Ednormous/CITS3403-Group-Project/README.md

 ## Application Overview

-Run:
+Run before running the app.py:

-> pip (or pip3) install -r requirements.txt
+> pip install -r requirements.txt

-Before running the app.py
+**or**
+> pip3 install -r requirements.txt

 The Class Allocation System is a web-based application designed for a tuition center to streamline the process of class management and communication between administrators, tutors, parents, and students.
-Built using a modern technology stack that includes HTML, CSS, Flask, AJAX, jQuery, Bootstrap, and SQLite, the system offers a responsive, secure, and user-friendly platform.
+Built using a modern technology stack that includes HTML, CSS, Flask, AJAX, jQuery, and SQLite, the system offers a responsive, secure, and user-friendly platform.

-The core functionality revolves around managing **class schedules**, **providing feedback** and **reports**, **handling enrollment requests**, and **facilitating direct communication between different user roles**.
+The core functionality of this app is to allow public users to gain an overview of the enterprise and allows registered users to communicate with their dedicated tutors in regards to in-class problems or any homework issues which may arise.

 **Each user role:**
 - Administrator
 - Tutor
-- Parent
 - Student
 has access to a tailored dashboard that presents relevant functionalities and information, ensuring an intuitive and efficient user experience.

-## Design

-## Functionality
+## Design and Functionality

-Each individual role will have a set of permissions and functions.
+The app has three dashboards for the different user roles:
+- Public users
+- Registered users
+- Administrator

+The public dashboard displays enterprise informations, allowing unregistered users to gain an insight on the services offered at Tuition Talks.
+Users are able to interact with the navigation bar to access different aspects of the dashboard, including the Homepage, About, Contacts, Login and Register pages.

+The private dashboard offers a tailored experience for every user.
+Including displaying different user and forum information for each registered users.
+They have access to the forums based on their enrollment status.
+It allows for user - user interactions and past interactions are saved in the database in case users would like to refer back to their previous interactions.

+The Administrator dashboard is specific to the administrator from the enterprise.
+The dashboard allows the administrator view **all** forum pages, **delete** any messages, **create** and **delete** user accounts as well as enrolling students in their respective units (not yet implemented).

 ### Administrator

 - **Permissions**: Full system access with capabilities to manage users, classes, and schedules.
 - **Functions**:
-  - User management: View, create, update, delete user accounts.
+  - User management: View, create and delete user accounts.
-  - Class management: Add, edit, delete classes; manage enrollments.
+  - Class management: Add, edit, delete classes; manage enrollments. (not yet implemented)
-  - Timetable management: Oversee and adjust the master timetable.
+  - Timetable management: Oversee and adjust the master timetable. (not yet implemented)

 ### Tutor

 - **Permissions**: Access to class-related functionalities and communication with students.
 - **Functions**:
-  - View assigned classes and student lists.
-  - Provide student feedback, enter grades, and generate reports.
+  - Provide student feedback
-  - Access and manage personal timetables.
+  - Access and manage personal timetables. (not yet implemented)

 ### Parent

-- **Permissions**: Limited to functionalities concerning their child's education and class enrollment.
-- **Functions**:
-  - Submit class enrollment requests.
-  - View child's class timetable.
-  - Access feedback and reports provided by tutors.

 ### Student